DefGuard/docs/deployment-strategies/standalone-package-based-installation/gateway.md

 ## Configuration

-Defguard Gateway configuation file should be located in `/etc/defguard/gateway.toml`.
-Example configuration file looks as follows:
+The Defguard Gateway configuration file should be located at `/etc/defguard/gateway.toml`.
+An example configuration file looks as follows:

 ```
 # This is an example config file for Defguard Gateway.
-# To use it fill in actual values for your deployment below.
+# To use it, fill in the actual values for your deployment below.

 # Required: use userspace WireGuard implementation (e.g. wireguard-go)
 userspace = false